zerosandones/redis-command-runner/README.md

 ![connect](images/connect.png)

 Connects to a Redis server.
-A prompt is displayed to enter the url of the server, then a prompt is displayed to allow a password to be entered, if a password is not required you can just press the enter key.
-The current connection status and server address is displayed in the bottom right hand of the editior window.
+The first time you connect to a server using this extension an input is displayed to enter the url of the server, then a prompt is displayed to allow a password to be entered, (if a password is not required you can just press the enter key).
+After you have connected to a server the addessess will be displayed in a quick pick when using the connect command in the future, this quickpick list currently holds 5 different server urls.
+The current connection status and server address is displayed in the bottom right hand of the editor window.

 ![connection status](images/connection-status.png)